 Beverly recently wrote me the following:

-I saw your e mail address on a net page about metal roof problems.
+Q: I saw your email address on a net page about metal roof problems.
 So i’m hoping you can give me a little help.
 My story, My parents have lived in the same house for 37 years.
 It has a tin roof with nothing under it .
-They changed from using a oil heater with a chimney to using gas with out chim.
+They changed from using a oil heater with a chimney to using a gas stove without a chimney.
 Their house is sweating now and 1 room is molded like crazy, even the stuff in it.
 I started putting that mesh looking stuff down seams with tar, but not finished.
-It is an old house and I dont want them to end up in an apartment.
+It is an old house and I don’t want them to end up in an apartment.
 I think that would kill them.
-They are old fashioned and always been out side people.
-So im trying to fix this.
-Did up vents on each side oh house also.
-It’s just a long house maybe 42 x 28? idk.
-I was going to tar the whole thing but in still wondering if thats going to help.
-Someone told them to put one of those vent things on top. that go around I think?
-They also want to go back to using chim.
-So do you have any adivice for me?
+They are old fashioned and always been outside people.
+So I’m trying to fix this.
+Did up vents on each side of the house also.
+It’s just a long house maybe 42 x 28?
+IDK.
+I was going to tar the whole thing but I’m still wondering if that’s going to help.
+Someone told them to put one of those vent things on top.
+They also want to go back to using chimney.
+So do you have any advice for me?
 I sure hope so.
-I hate to see them so stressed over this, and they cant fix it (age and health) am cant afford anyone else.
+I hate to see them so stressed over this, and they cant fix it (age and health) and can’t afford anyone else.
 They only get 1200 a month!
 Thank you for your time.
 And yes I’m a woman, but I can do anything!
 I just need a little advice on this one.
 Thanks

 If I had to guess I’d say the problem is entirely due to the ventless gas stove.
 Those things really pump out the moisture and unless you are venting it away, it will condense.

 And in particular if a house is not real well insulated, then the warm moist air will condense on any cool surface including walls and furniture against walls.